 - 1. Remove the switch from its shipping carton.
 Save the carton and packing for future hardware upgrade. - 2.
-Attach -48 DC power to either via the large terminal lugs. - 3.
-Attach the cable from the controller to a port on your LAN.
+Attach the power cord to a protected power source with a capacity of at least 15 amperes. - 3.
+Attach the cable from the controller to a port on your

+- LAN.
 Switch power on.
-If you are connected to a switch,

-- you may need to cycle power to the switch to establish a connection. - 4.
+If you are connected to a switch, you may need to cycle power to the switch to establish a connection. - 4.
 Ping the default address: 192.168.0.100 to confirm a network connection is established.
 If you don't receive a response, see the IP Setup section below. - 5.
 Log in to the power controller using the default user name admin and the password 1234 "admin" must be entered in lower case. - 6.
 Click on the Settings link to reach the configuration page. - 7.
 Select the safest power-loss configuration for your installation: (all OFF, all ON, or sequential ON) - 8.
 Configure the power switch as described below.
 After each change, click Submit and wait for the page to refresh before continuing.